php-fig/fig-standards/bylaws/004-psr-workflow.md

     This approach differs from the others in that it bla bla.

-    Unfortunately the author disappeared mid-way and no-one else took over the proposal.
+    Unfortunately the editor disappeared mid-way and no-one else took over the proposal.

     Pros: